dorkodu/sage.php/docs/data-fetching.md

 Here **$blogStory** is the array returned by **lastStory** field above.

 Again: in the real-world applications you would fetch user data from data store by **authorId** and return it.
 Also, note that you don't have to return arrays.
-You can return any value, **graphql-php** will pass it untouched to nested resolvers.
+You can return any value, **Sage-php** will pass it untouched to nested resolvers.

 But then the question appears - field **title** has no **resolve** option.
 How is it resolved?